 Electric Boat is hiring and is planning on adding 2,000 new employees for both its bases.

-Electric Boat will be building 18 new Columbia-class nuclear submarines for the Navy.
+So, Electric Boat will be building 18 new Columbia-class nuclear submarines for the Navy.
 It costs over $5.5 billion to construct just one Columbia-class sub.
 Also, production of nuclear attack submarines typically lasts about a year.

 Joe McGee, vice president of policy and programs for the Fairfield County Business Council, says this is a “big deal.”
 McGee believes the new contract will benefit everyone in Connecticut.